Hay Fever and Allergic Rhinitis

 Nasal douching

-Sodium chloride 0.9% (Sterimar) douching with or without a touch of bicarbonate of soda added is a useful non-drug treatment for clearing the nasal passages in allergic rhinitis.
+Sodium chloride 0.9% (Sterimar) and sea salt water douching with or without a touch of bicarbonate of soda added is a useful non-drug treatment for clearing the nasal passages in allergic rhinitis.
 It is important to use “physiological” saline 0.9% for if the solution is too strong, nasal membrane damage may occur.
 The solution is sniffed up using a tea saucer and then expelled from the nose.
 Menthol nasal preparations also give some symptom relief while steam inhalations using a Eucalyptus extract will help decongest the nasal passages.
 Application of a small amount of Petroleum Jelly (Vaseline) to the lower nasal passages with a cotton bud also helps to relieve symptoms.

 Complementary medicine